 While the Rundale Palace Gardens aren’t quite on par with those of Versailles, they are still incredibly beautiful.
 Amazingly, the gardens look largely the same as they did when the palace was first built as little of the topography was changed during the course of its history.
 Of course, everything was wildly overgrown and the ornamental parterre in the formal French garden had to be completely redone as it had once been used as the school playground.

-Would YOU like to visit Rundale Palace?
+Would YOU like to visit Rundale Palace in Latvia?